Craig Hospital follows CDC and public health recommendations for travel.

 International COVID-19 Travel Recommendations by Destination: https://www.cdc.gov/coronavirus/2019-ncov/travelers/map-and-travel-notices.html

-The CDC’s domestic travel guidelines below are recommended but not required for inpatient caregivers, outpatients and their caregivers.
+The CDC’s domestic travel guidelines below are recommended but not required for staff, inpatient caregivers, outpatients and their caregivers.

 Domestic Travel CDC Guidance: https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html